The Philosophy of The Lord of the Rings

 Likewise, the shard of a Morgul-knife usually reaches the heart of the wounded victim and turns them into an evil wraith by virtue of its magical properties; but Frodo survives when stabbed by the Witch-king.
 The shard is removed after Glorfindel (Arwen in the films) commands water to wash away the approaching Witch-king and his fellow Nazgûl.
 After all of that, quite supernaturally, Frodo feels pain on the anniversary of the attack.

 Free will and moral responsibility: Gollum's character development is more-delicately layered with questions of evil.
 'Humanity' was once there, when he was Sméagol, a hobbit, before the Ring came into his hands.
 But he was selfish and violent and manipulative—a murderer, even.
 So should we think negatively of his character, as if he was a criminal?
 Or should we sympathise with him as a victim of the Ring.
-That is, how much free will does he really have?
+That is, how much free will did he really have?
 These questions, asked throughout the story, are captivating.
-Gandalf the Grey, falling into the latter category, remarks: 'Many that live deserve death.
+While some will deduce that a vicious cycle of bad luck and a lack of compassion turned Sméagol into a foul beast, which is evidenced by positive the effect of Frodo gifting Gollum trust, others will argue that Sméagol never took enough responsibility of his own life, allowing himself to slip into darkness.
+This is a very human debate which may loosen our ill judgements of people.
+Gandalf the Grey, falling into this category, remarks: 'Many that live deserve death.
 Some that die deserve life.
 Can you give it to them, Frodo?
 Do not be too eager to deal out death in judgment.
 Even the very wise cannot see all ends.'

 Is it right to paint opponents with such brute, malice-driven characteristics?
 I have previously argued that it’s not.
 In this case I think the happily-ever-after ending written for Aragorn’s rule reveals the credulity of Tolkien’s beliefs.
 Philosophically, I want to know how King Aragorn’s rule landed on solutions to a deeply complex socio-political crisis?
 Laden with spiritual undertones, Tolkien simply states it did.
 Any other ruler, realistically, would have faced all kinds of division.
 Yet Aragorn, in some sort of a Second Coming, happened to instil a spiritual obedience, which reveals Tolkien’s Faith but not his reasons.